borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 ## Filesystem hooks

-Many filesystems support taking snapshots—point-in-time, read-only "copies" of your data, ideal for backing up files that may be changing during the backup.
+Many filesystems support taking snapshots—point-in-time, read-only "copies" of your data, ideal for backing up files that may change during the backup.
 These snapshots initially don't use any additional storage space and can be made almost instantly.

+To help automate backup of these filesystems, borgmatic can use them to take snapshots.

 ### ZFS

 <span class="minilink minilink-addedin">New in version 1.9.3</span> <span
 class="minilink minilink-addedin">Beta feature</span> borgmatic supports
+taking snapshots with the [ZFS filesystem](https://openzfs.org/) and sending those snapshots to Borg for backup.

-taking and backing up snapshots with the ZFS filesystem.
-First, you need one or more mounted ZFS datasets.
-Then, enable ZFS within borgmatic by adding the following line to your configuration file:
+To use this feature, first you need one or more mounted ZFS datasets.
+Then, enable ZFS within borgmatic by adding the following line to your configuration
+file:

 ```yaml
 zfs: